Ingerophrynus macrotis

-Ingerophrynus macrotis is a toad species of the family Bufonidae, which is found throughout most of monsoonal mainland Southeast Asia and in northeast India.
-It is native to Cambodia, Laos, Malaysia, Myanmar, Thailand, Vietnam.
+Ingerophrynus macrotis is a toad species of the family Bufonidae that is native to Cambodia, Laos, Malaysia, Myanmar, Thailand, Vietnam.
 Its presence in China is uncertain.

 Characteristics

 Crown without bony ridges; snout short, truncated; interorbital space flat, as broad as the upper eyelid; tympanum very distinct, vertically oval, quite as large as the eye and close to it.
 First finger a little longer than second; toes barely half webbed, with irregular spinose tubercles beneath, from which the so-called subarticular are hardly distinguishable; two small metatarsal tubercles; no tarsal fold.
 The tarso-metatarsal tubercle reaches the tympanum or the eye.
 Upper parts studded with round tubercles of various sizes; parotoids prominent, subcircular.
 Grey-brown or olive above, with irregular dark brown spots, vertical bars on the upper lip, and cross bands on the limbs; lower surfaces dirty white, with darker spots; the male's throat brown.
 Male with a subgular vocal sac and, during the nuptial period, black rugosities on the inner fingers.